Master of Athletic Training

 For students with a bachelor’s degree in a related field

 Students with an earned bachelor’s degree in a related field can complete a Master of Arts in Athletic Training at Carthage.
 Following admission to the program, students will complete two years of graduate-level coursework.
-Please note that applications for this track will not be accepted until January 2023.

 Courses You’ll Take